 As much as 3% of the American population could be diagnosed with a gambling addiction.
 And, although it has been historically dominated by men, gambling has become increasingly popular among women.
 Recent studies revealed gender-specific differences in age, lifestyle, preferences, and behaviors.
 Let’s look at the factors that influence women’s gambling addiction.

 Although women are still a minority among gamblers, the gender gap is quickly disappearing.
-Most women do not being gambling socially until they reach their mid-forties or even later, while their male counterparts may begin as early as their teens.
+Most women do not begin gambling socially until they reach their mid-forties or even later, while their male counterparts may begin as early as their teens.
 Significant lifestyle changes, such as retirement, divorce, or another major event can be a trigger that causes a woman to fall victim to compulsive gambling.
 Gamblers who live close to a gambling hub are at a greater risk of compulsive gambling by believing that they have developed a system for winning.

 Studies show that 95% of women who gamble do so to escape.
 They seek to gain anonymity and time alone while relaxing, distancing them from overwhelming circumstances.
 The prospect of winning money is a powerful drug.
 While women tend to be escapist gamblers, men tend to be thrill-seekers, who feel disconnected, relaxed or aroused while gambling.
 For both men and women, those with strong emotional responses to gambling are at great risk of becoming compulsive gamblers.